GULibrarySandbox/intro-text-mining-analysis-2022/content/6-prepare Audio Visual data.md

 ## Annotation
 - [Elan](https://archive.mpi.nl/tla/elan) : downloadable software to annotate audio and video recordings.
 This tool is used by linguists to analyse sounds, accents and pronounciations.
 Supported by a number of international research centres including the [(ARC) Centre of Excellence for the Dynamics of Language](https://www.dynamicsoflanguage.edu.au/).

-## How to clean the results

-No transcription tool will create perfect text.
-Errors will be generated in the process.
-You may need to manually review and clean the text, misinterpretations of spoken words, and other transcription errors.
-Some programs are available to automate some cleaning processes such as Python, read about how to do this from machinelearningmastery.com.
-Some processing and analysis tools enable you to clean the text prior to analysis, such as Voyant tools.
-More on this in the next lesson.

 Next up : Process and analysis methods and tools.